soveran/chen/README.md

 ![chen in action](http://files.soveran.com/misc/chen-demo.gif)

-Chen lets you edit a list of directory entries with your default text editor.
+Chen lets you modify a list of directory entries with your default text editor.
 Any renamed lines will result in renamed file names.

 Installation